szeyu/Help-Blind-Web-App/README.md

 - It can help to detect text and convert to speech.

 # Demo
-You can watch YouTube video link below about how our Web App work!
+You can watch YouTube video link below about how our Web App work! :arrow_heading_down:
 (add link here)